gwisk/gradguide/README.md

 not want to be in a situation where you want to apply but you can't take/haven't taken the test.
 Here is my advice.

+ETS does provide 50% fee waivers for both the GRE and physics GRE.
+There are some stipulations, however.
+You need to fit the ETS's definition of financial need and you need to be a college senior to apply.

 General GRE Advice
 ------------------